safesoftware/FMETraining/ServerAuthoring2SelfServe1/Exercise3.md

 <br>**7) Apply User Parameter**
-<br>Once more, now we've create a user parameter, we have to apply it.
+<br>Once more, now we've created a user parameter, we have to apply it.

 Locate the Generic Writer in the Navigator window, and this time look for the parameter called Coordinate System: